assembla/ecvc-svn/README.md

 ![command line](shelve-demo-1.png)

-* how to try it:
+### Try Shelving...
   * Windows: [TortoiseSVN installer](http://example.com/TortoiseSVN-shelve.msi)
   * MacOS: [command-line Subversion package](http://example.com/subversion-shelve.pkg)
   * Linux ...

-* documentation: [Shelving and Checkpointing Dev.](https://docs.google.com/document/d/1PVgw0BdPF7v67oxIK7B_Yjmr3p28ojabP5N1PfZTsHk) (in Google Docs)
+### Tell us what you think about it...
 * join the discussion: ...
 * give your feedback: ...
+* documentation: [Shelving and Checkpointing Dev.](https://docs.google.com/document/d/1PVgw0BdPF7v67oxIK7B_Yjmr3p28ojabP5N1PfZTsHk) (in Google Docs)
+  * includes the rationale and the current limitations and possible extensions
+  * you can add your comments in there too

 ## Assembla's Repositories on GitHub